JOJAN89/activity_5/README.md

    - Ensured all dependencies were included.

-   - Created a professional installer with license, before/after info screens.
+   - Created a professional installer with license, before and after info screens.
    - Packaged the executable and support files for end-user installation.